 What preparation is required?

 For sedation and adequate views, your stomach must be empty.
-It is important you take no food by mouth from 6 hours (and no fluids from 4 hours) before.
+For gastroscopy, we follow the 2-4-6 rule.
+It is important you take no solid food by mouth from 6 hours and no fluids from 4 hours before.
 You may sip WATER ONLY up to 2 hours before.
 The only exception is that you make take all your usual medicine with a sip of water.

 Can I take my current medications?